Linuxbrew/brew/Library/Homebrew/manpages/footer.1.md

     If set, Homebrew will use this editor when editing a single formula, or several formulae in the same directory.

-    *NOTE*: `brew edit` will open all of Homebrew as discontinuous files and directories.
+    *Note:* `brew edit` will open all of Homebrew as discontinuous files and directories.
 TextMate can handle this correctly in project mode, but many editors will do strange things in this case.